Most adults probably are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics are as follows:

 According to Unger’s Bible Dictionary, the term “Lord” can be translated as “Master.”
 Ideally, when a Christian uses the term “the Lord Jesus Christ,” he or she should not only be referring to His authoritative name or title, but also to their commitment to Him as their Master.

-Philippians 4:1 admonishes Christians to “stand fast in the Lord,” which suggests that they should remain faithful to Christ in the way they conduct themselves.
+Philippians 4:1 admonishes Christians to “stand fast in the Lord,” which suggests that they should remain faithful to Jesus Christ in the way they conduct themselves.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

 Romans 10:9 states, “[I]f you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
 The same passage in several other versions is very similar, with a notable exception: The confession is “Jesus is Lord” or “Jesus as Lord,” both of which suggest that the term “Lord” necessitates a commitment to Christ.

 In Matthew 7:21, Jesus Christ warns, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.”
-And in Luke 6:46, Christ asks, “[W]hy do you call Me ‘Lord, Lord,’ and do not do the things which I say?”
+And in Luke 6:46, Jesus asks, “[W]hy do you call Me ‘Lord, Lord,’ and do not do the things which I say?”
 Furthermore, John 2:3 asserts, “Now by this we know that we know Him [Jesus Christ], if we keep His commandments.”

 In other words, just saying that Jesus Christ is their Lord is not sufficient for a person to have eternal salvation.
-At the time a person makes a profession of faith that he (or she) is accepting Christ as their Savior, that person must also have a willingness to accept Him as their Lord.
+At the time a person makes a profession of faith that he (or she) is accepting Jesus as their Savior, that person must also have a willingness to accept Him as their Lord.

 The winter 2008-2009 Adult Learner Guide used by many Southern Baptist Sunday School/Bible Fellowship classes stated on page 51, “A faith response to the call of God for salvation includes submitting oneself to His lordship – that is, to live in a manner consistent with His character and in obedience to His commands.”

-Doing God’s will subsequent to their profession of faith in Christ will make it evident as to whether or not a person truly has allowed Christ to be their Lord.
-Matthew 7:23 states that those who have not genuinely trusted in Jesus Christ as their Savior and committed to Him as their Lord will be told by Him, “I never knew you; depart from Me,” with the result being that they will not be allowed to enter the kingdom of heaven.
+Doing God’s will subsequent to their profession of faith in Jesus Christ will make it evident as to whether or not a person truly has allowed Christ to be their Lord.
+Matthew 7:23 states that those who have not genuinely trusted in Jesus as their Savior and committed to Him as their Lord will be told by Him, “I never knew you; depart from Me,” with the result being that they will not be allowed to enter the kingdom of heaven.

 In this regard, the Adult Learner Guide for fall 2011 asserted,